awsdocs/aws-batch-user-guide/doc_source/job_queue_parameters.md

 `computeEnvironmentOrder`
 The set of compute environments mapped to a job queue and their order relative to each other\.
 The job scheduler uses this parameter to determine which compute environment should execute a given job\.
 Compute environments must be in the `VALID` state before you can associate them with a job queue\.
 You can associate up to three compute environments with a job queue\.
+All compute environments that are associated with a job queue must share the same architecture\.
+AWS Batch doesn't support mixing compute environment architecture types in a single job queue\.
 Type: Array of [ComputeEnvironmentOrder](https://docs.aws.amazon.com/batch/latest/APIReference/API_ComputeEnvironmentOrder.html) objects
 Required: Yes
 `computeEnvironment`